cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

   Inputs:
-  - share_i: A tuple of the form (i, sk_i), where i indicates the participant identifier, and sk_i the participant's secret key, a secret share of the constant term of f, where sk_i is a Scalar.
+  - share_i: A tuple of the form (i, sk_i), where i indicates the participant identifier (a NonZeroScalar), and sk_i the participant's secret key, a secret share of the constant term of f, where sk_i is a Scalar.
   - vss_commitment: A VSS commitment to a secret polynomial f, a vector commitment to each of the coefficients in coeffs, where each element of the vector commitment